YourMatt/dyspro-backup-manager/README.md

 Display all registered servers.

 `dysprobackupmanage servers add -n host_name -u ssh_user_name -k /path/to/ssh/private/key/file`
 Register a new server.
 This will also validate the connection and add to known_hosts if necessary.

+`dysprobackupmanage servers delete -n host_name`
+Unregisters a server.
+Any schedules related to the server will be deleted after confirmation.